andreyhgl/transcriptome-analysis/README.md

 ### Metadata

-Setup the `data/metadata.csv` to look like the following:
+Setup the `metadata.csv` to look like the following:

 ```csv
 gen,id,treatment,...